Payerset/docs/payers/bcbs-north-carolina.md

 ---
 description: >-
-  This data contains the price transparency machine-readable files provided by Kaiser Permanente that have been normalized into easy-to-use tables.
+  This data contains the price transparency machine-readable files provided by BCBS North Carolina Permanente that have been normalized into easy-to-use tables.
 ---

-# Kaiser Price Transparency
+# BCBS North Carolina Price Transparency

 ### Payerset Notes

-Kaiser has posted their data regionally at this link: [https://healthy.kaiserpermanente.org/oregon-washington/front-door/machine-readable](https://healthy.kaiserpermanente.org/oregon-washington/front-door/machine-readable)

-This is the data that we parse and store in the below tables.
+Please see below for metadata.

-### Schema: KAISER
+### Schema: BCBS\_NORTH\_CAROLINA

 ### Table 1: PROVIDER\_MAP - MAY 2023 DATA PULL IN PROGRESS